rubygems/rubygems-test/README.txt

 auto_test_on_install:: runs the unit tests when 'gem install' is invoked. test_on_install:: offer to test on install in general. 'auto_test_on_install' overrides this. install_development_dependencies:: automatically install the development dependencies when testing.
-This is recommended. upload_results:: upload results to http://gem-testers.org. upload_service_url:: Set to a URL, it will upload to that service instead. force_install:: always install, even on test failures.
+This is recommended. test_development_dependencies:: recursively test dev dependencies installed by rubygems-test.
+This can significantly increase the time it takes to install a gem. upload_results:: upload results to http://gem-testers.org. upload_service_url:: Set to a URL, it will upload to that service instead. force_install:: always install, even on test failures.